General News: 22 March 2019

-Aitken Partners is proud to be pro bono legal partners with beyondblue: the national depression initiative.
+Aitken Partners is proud to be General News legal partners with beyondblue: the national depression initiative.

 Anxiety disorders are the most common mental health problem in Australia.
 One in five men is likely to experience an anxiety disorder at some stage in their lives1 and one in eight men will experience depression - and while both men and women can be affected, men are often more reluctant to do anything about it.